 - Make sure all the logs are captured during the time of failure before archiving them.

 - Organize the logs in an understandable structure.
-E.g. Each test should have one folder each and all the logs pertaining to that test should be placed under that folder along with the notes about the time of failure, MAC address of the device used.
+E.g. Each test should have one folder each, and all the logs pertaining to that test should be placed under that folder along with notes about the time of failure, MAC address of the device used.

-- When finished logging, BE SURE TO TURN OFF LOGGING, these utilities capture a lot of data and can cause the memory to fill up quickly.
+- When finished logging, BE SURE TO TURN OFF LOGGING.
+These utilities capture a lot of data and can cause the device memory to fill up quickly.